 - Sit and stand: Simply stand about 6” in front of a solid chair, with feet positioned in line with the hips and arms held straight out in front.
 Gradually bend the knees and sit down in the chair.
 Pause for a moment, and then press with the upper 2/3 of the feet to return to a standing position.
 Repeat ten times, twice per day.
 If possible, the exercise can be intensified by removing the chair and lowering into a squat (while holding onto a sturdy piece of furniture).

 - Balance stance: Stand with feet together, and while holding onto a sturdy chair or piece of furniture for balance, place one foot directly in front of the other, heel to toe, keeping the feet in a straight line as if walking on a balance beam or tightrope.
 Hold for 30 seconds, and then switch feet.
 To help make the exercise a bit more challenging, try without holding onto the chair for support, and eventually, add in small hand weights.

 - Farmer’s walk: Stand with feet in line with the hips, and a small weight in each hand, with arms held down to the sides and palms facing the body.
 With head lifted and spine straight, walk for 30 seconds, or as long as possible, and then turn and go the opposite way.
 More weight can be added to intensify the exercise, which will also help strengthen the hands.

 Make certain to always check with the senior’s health care provider before beginning or changing any fitness regimen.

 Contact our knowledgeable aging care team for additional exercise recommendations and resources, as well as for a companion in order to make exercise more enjoyable!
-You can reach us any time at 847-787-7572 to learn more about our top-rated Algonquin home health care.
+You can reach us any time at 847-787-7572 to learn more about our top-rated elder care Algonquin.
 For information on each of the communities where we provide care, please visit our Locations Served page.